openmsi/openmsipython/README.md

 and if that line runs without any problems then the package was installed correctly.

-### Environment variables (for Confluent Cloud or S3 Object Stores)
+####7.
+Environment variables (for Confluent Cloud or S3 Object Stores)

 Interacting with the Kafka broker on Confluent Cloud, including running code tests as described [here](./test), requires that some environment variables are set on your system.
-If you're installing any software to run as a Windows Service or Linux Daemon (as described [here](./openmsipython/services)) then you'll be prompted to enter these variables' values, but you may find it more convenient to set them once.
+If you're installing any software to run as a Windows Service or Linux Daemon (as described [here](./openmsipython/services)) then you'll be prompted to enter these variables' values, but you may find it more convenient to set them once and save them as environmental variable.
 The environment variables are called `KAFKA_TEST_CLUSTER_USERNAME`, `KAFKA_TEST_CLUSTER_PASSWORD`, `KAFKA_PROD_CLUSTER_USERNAME`, and `KAFKA_PROD_CLUSTER_PASSWORD`.
-The "`TEST`" variables are used to connect to the test cluster, and must be set to successfully run the automatic code tests.
-The "`PROD`" variables are used to connect to the full production cluster and are only needed for fully deployed code.
+The "`TEST`" variables are used to connect to the Kafka broker cluster for testing and must be set for developers needing to successfully run the automatic code tests.
+The "`PROD`" variables are used to connect to a full production cluster and are only needed for fully deployed code.

 You can set these environment variables in a shell `.rc` or `.profile` file if running on Linux or Mac OS.
 On Windows you can set them as machine environment variables using commands like `[Environment]::SetEnvironmentVariable("NAME","VALUE",[EnvironmentVariableTarget]::Machine)`.
 You can also set them as "User" or "Process" environment variables on Windows if you don't have the necessary permissions to set them for the "Machine".

-Secrets for connecting to S3 object stores should similarly be stored as environment variables and referenced in config files, rather than hard-coded.
+Secret keys for connecting to S3 object stores should similarly be stored as environment variables and referenced in config files, rather than hard-coded.

+####8.
+Provision KafkaCrypto Node (optional)
+The [readme file here](./openmsipython/my_kafka) explains how to enable message-layer encryption through [KafkaCrypto](https://github.com/tmcqueen-materials/kafkacrypto).

+####9.
+Write Config File
+The [readme file here](./openmsipython/my_kafka) also explains options for configuration files used to define which kafka cluster(s) the programs interact with and how data are produced to/consumed from topics within them.

+####10.
+Install and Start Service or Daemon (optional)
+The [readme file here](./openmsipython/services) explains options and installation of OpenMSIPython programs continually as Windows Services or Linux Daemons.

-### Other documentation
+## Other documentation

 Installing the code provides access to several programs that share a basic scheme for user interaction.
 These programs share the following attributes:
 1. Their names correspond to names of Python Classes within the code base